Vidhan Bhavan, Lucknow: Governor of Uttar Pradesh

 Articles 153 to 167 in Part VI of the constitution of India deal with the state executive.
 The state executive consists of the governor, the chief minister, council of ministers and the advocate general of the state.
 The governor is the chief executive head of the state.
 The governor also acts as the agent of the center.

 Uttar Pradesh Legislative Assembly (Vidhan Sabha)

 The Uttar Pradesh Legislative Assembly is the lower house of the bicameral legislature.
-It has a total of 403 members excluding one Anglo-Indian member who is nominated by the governor.
+It has a total of 403 members.
 Till 1967, it had a strength of 431 members, including one nominated Anglo-Indian member.
 According to the recommendation of the Delimitation Commission, which is appointed after every Census, it was revised to 426.
 After reorganisation of the state on 9 November 2000, the strength of the Legislative Assembly has become 404 including one nominated member to represent the Anglo-Indian community.
 The term of the Vidhan Sabha is five years unless dissolved earlier.
 The election is held on the principle of "one adult one vote".